-The Access Project’s provides Medical Debt Resolution that works with insurance and medical care providers.
-They also offer financial help to pay medical bills and other debt associated with medical care.
+The Access Project provides Medical Debt Resolution that works with insurance and medical care providers.
+They and the government offer financial help to pay medical bills and other debt associated with medical care.
 They also work with other assistance programs that give aid.

 The Access Project

 30 Winter Street,

 You may be eligible for a grant up to $5,000 or more or a medical grant to families who have children needing medical care.
 These grants help to offset non-medical family expenditures not paid by health insurance.
 9700 Health Care Ln, Minnetonka, MN 55343.
 Phone: 855-698-4223.

 You may be eligible for charity assistance or hospital financial aid programs to pay hospital bills.
 If you are uninsured and gross family income is at or below the Federal Poverty Guideline.
 Many major hospitals have a charity program like the Sliding Fee Scale Program for disadvantaged patients.
 Surprisingly, many people are not aware that this type of help is available for medical bills.

 The Affordable Care Act is helping those once unable to get insurance because of pre-existing conditions.
 Obamacare is still very expensive and out of reach for those who make too much for a subsidy.
 Some people make too much money to qualify for the Affordable Care subsidy but cannot afford to pay for medical care.
 The cost of healthcare is out of reach for many, sometimes living a life without insurance.
 One medical emergency can result in devastating financial hardship.